What type of survey do I need?How to pick the right type of survey

-The Party Wall Act applies where someone wishes to carry out work close to a boundary.
+The Party Wall Act applies where someone wishes to carry out building work to a wall that separates your house from your neighbour’s property – as well as construction work that’s close to a boundary.

 For example, if you want to install the end of a beam into a party wall, dig new foundations or remove an adjoining chimney breast, it’s advisable to appoint a professional Party Wall Surveyor who can serve the necessary Notices and arrange a subsequent ‘Award’ in accordance with the Act.